 - A selection of some clothes listed above to change into once off the 19 hour stretch of flights

 - A couple sweaters listed above, stuffed into the bottom of this bag for extra space

 - Face cleansing cloths to refresh on/off the plane

-- An inflatable neck pillow – ‘cause 19 hours is a hella long time and you need your beauty rest
+- An inflatable neck pillow – ‘cause 19 hours is a hella long time and I need my beauty rest

 This bag is great because it’s just small enough to be considered a carry-on, which saves you huge on the cost of checking a second bag, but big enough to carry a significant amount of extra stuff.
 Once you arrive, it’s the perfect size to bring with you on short trips away.
 A couple weeks in a camper van around the South Island?
 Fiji?
 Bali?
 Vanuatu?
 This bag’s got you.
 Another Osprey, with a lifetime warranty.